 This is one of those novels that’s a light read, but also has lots of little life tidbits that get you to think.
 The moral that comes to mind after reading the novel is something to the effect of “closing cycles”.
 It’s very realistically done, and I was able to readily identify with the characters, their situations and dynamics needed to cope.
 Forgiveness and its rewards are also a moral of the novel.
 How liberating it can be, not only for the ones affected, but for the families involved!

 A recent review for My Name is Danny

 Danny was a real dog and writer.
 He was a frequent contributor to several blogs and detailed his life and the challenges of putting up with his owner, author Andrew Joyce.
 If you like dogs, you will love this book.
 Danny tells it like it is.
 He does not hold back on any subject and frequently delves into the philosophical side by tackling matters that plague us all.

 His subjects range from Andrew’s choice of women to locating the next meal.
 It is interesting to note that Danny and Andrew had been together for over thirteen years, and it appears that Danny tried his best to train Andrew.
 The reader can witness in the book that very little training stuck.

 This book is filled with delightful stories of Danny and Andrew’s relationship and is an entertaining read.

-One of the recent reviews for A Justified State
+One of the recent reviews for State of Denial

 One of the recent reviews for The Places we Haunt